-Cooperative Extension offers several different free cooking and nutrition workshops for families, youth, and seniors who have limited incomes and live in Jefferson County.
-These free workshops are held at different places throughout Jefferson County.
-We provide all materials that you will use, including the food that you will cook and eat during the class.
-Some workshops also provide free childcare and transportation (if needed).
+Cooperative Extension offers different free cooking and nutrition workshops for families, individuals, youth, and seniors who have limited incomes and live in Jefferson County.
+These free, interactive workshops are held throughout Jefferson County, as well as virtually right from your home through Zoom and Facebook Live.
 For new moms, we also offer breastfeeding classes and support.

-Each class participant receives a free computer food intake analysis, which helps your nutrition educator customize the class sessions to meet your specific needs.
-Classes are taught in English to groups at various community sites or individual homes.
+Class participants in our cooking and nutrition classes receive a free food intake analysis, which helps your nutrition educator customize the class sessions to meet your specific needs.
+Classes are taught in English to groups and individuals at various community sites or individual homes.
 Our Nutrition Educators continually strive to help you recognize the value of good food and nutrition and make food safety habit forming!
 Workshops are usually 45-60 minutes long and meet six to eight times.
 We ask you to plan to attend at least six of the classes so you will learn as much as possible and can receive a "certificate of completion."

 In our cooking and nutrition workshops, you will learn about: